• Skip to primary navigation

 Instructions

-• In a small bowl, combine sauce ingredients as listed above and set aside.
+• In a small bowl, whisk together the listed sauce ingredients and set aside.

-• Dice chicken thighs into 1.5-inch pieces.
-Do not pat chicken thighs dry, some moisture is needed for the next step.
+• Dice chicken thighs into 1½-inch cubes.
+Do not pat dry - some moisture helps with the next step.

-• Toss in fried chicken and mix with the sauce.
-Garnish with green onions and sesame seeds (optional).
-Enjoy!
+• Toss the fried chicken quickly in the thickened sauce.
+Garnish with green onions and sesame seeds.
+Serve immediately.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!